fujaba/fulibFx/ERROR_CODES.md

 - Annotation Processor: ❌

 This error is thrown when the framework fails to call the set method of a property field with the parameter value.
+This can happen if the property is not initialized.

 ### 4002: `Field '*' annotated with @ParamsMap in class '*' is not of type Map<String, Object>.`